See the list of vulnerabilities detected

 Newly reported types of vulnerabilities are highlighted with a New label for seven days in the table, helping you quickly identify them.

-Role required: User, Vulnerability Manager or User Manager
+Role required: User, Vulnerability Manager or Group Manager

-Hide and show columns in the Injected table
+Reorder columns in the Vulnerabilities table

-Role required: User, Vulnerability Manager or User Manager
+Role required: User, Vulnerability Manager or Group Manager

-You can customize the table view by choosing which columns to display.
-Click the Columns button to open a pop-up window where you can hide or show columns.
+You can further customize the table view by choosing the column order.
+Click the Columns button to open a pop-up window where you can drag the column names to rearrange the table.
+You can click on the X of a corresponding column to hide it.
+When you are finished, click on Save.

-Filter the Injected table
+Filter the Vulnerabilities table

-Role required: User, Vulnerability Manager or User Manager
+Role required: User, Vulnerability Manager or Group Manager

 You can filter the table to facilitate your search.
 To access the multiple options, click the Filters button.